 Over the coming year and beyond we plan to focus on the following areas:

-- Further developing and promoting Human Rights Due Diligence
+- Develop and promote Human Rights Due Diligence

 - Raising awareness and building expertise on Human Rights Due Diligence